-- Affects:

-- WGS joint callset VCFs

-- WGS joint callset Hail MatrixTable (MT)

-- Suggested action:

-- If your analysis explicitly involves cross-analyzing WGS samples and the corresponding arrays: Remove the 2,997 affected WGS files from your analysis.

-- o Otherwise: No action

-- Description: As described in Known Issue #2 below, the array data is missing 2,997 participants that are included in the WGS samples.
+- Affects: - WGS joint callset VCFs - WGS joint callset Hail MatrixTable (MT) - Suggested action: - If your analysis explicitly involves cross-analyzing WGS samples and the corresponding arrays: Remove the 2,994 affected WGS files from your analysis. - Otherwise: No action - Description: As described in Known Issue #2 below, the array data are missing 2,994 participants that are included in the WGS samples.
 The array samples were removed for having a low call rate (under 0.98), but this was due to an inconsistency between the call rate tools being used by the GCs and the DRC.
 We were still able to use these arrays in our WGS array fingerprint concordance QC step.
 Once the inconsistency is corrected, we believe that these samples will be above the call rate threshold.
-Note that none of the corresponding array samples had a call rate below 0.967, even when using the most pessimistic estimate, and none failed any other QC check for arrays. - The sample list (2,997 (3.0%) WGS samples) will be provided through the Support Hub. - Remediation: We are addressing this in two ways: - As part of the next release (ETA 2022), we will be reprocessing all array data that is part of Beta.
+Note that none of the corresponding array samples had a call rate below 0.974, even when using the most pessimistic estimate, and none failed any other QC check for arrays. - The sample list (2,994 (3.0%) WGS samples) will be provided through the User Support Hub. - Remediation: We are addressing this in two ways: - We will be reprocessing all array data that are part of the Q2 2022 release.
 As part of this effort, we will be synchronizing the way call rates are calculated.
-For all future callsets, this will further reduce the possibility of having internal inconsistencies over which samples should be included. - We will implement an automated process which will disallow a WGS sample to be included in the joint callset without a corresponding array that passes the single sample QC.
+For all future callsets, this will further reduce the possibility of having internal inconsistencies over which samples should be included. - Once we have consistent callset calculation, we will implement an automated process which will disallow a WGS sample to be included in the joint callset without a corresponding array that passes the single sample QC.